MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-spatial-data-services-using-php.md

     ```

      This call to the Geocode Dataflow API will create a geocode job, which the API will begin processing.
-You may have up to 10 simultaneously running geocode jobs for a single [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
+You may have up to 10 simultaneously running geocode jobs for a single [Bing Maps Key](../articles/includes/maps-ticket-md.md).

 2. Check the status of your job in progress using the following URI format: